owlbarn/tutorial/book/introduction/README.md

 ## Summary

-In this chapter we give an brief introduction to the background of Owl, including scientific computing, functional programming, and target audience, and the layout of this book.
+In this chapter we give a brief introduction to the background of Owl, including scientific computing, functional programming, and target audience, and the layout of this book.
 Then we start introduces how Owl can be installed and used, as a first step to start this journey.
 You can feel free to browse any part of this book as you want.